Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/06_doctor_output_improvements.md

      - The validation that finishes successfully but has warnings should start with the exclamation sign in brackets: `[!]`.
      - The validation with an unknown result should start with the question mark in brackets: `[?]`.
 - Single check output should contain the validation item name or its description to define the target of validation.
-- Single check output should contain the validation result description (could be empty).
+- Single check output may contain the validation result description if any.
 - A single check should contain the additional output of the appropriate process.
 This output is optional by default for the successful checks and is required for fail, warning, and unknown results.
-- A single check additional output should be human-readable and highlighted from the main result according to the following rules:
+- A single check additional output should be human-readable and decoupled from the main result according to the following rules:
      - The output has a four-space indent.
      - The output low-level details have the greater indent (plus four spaces for each indentation level).